Big Special: Style

 They have been described in the NME as making "vulnerable, soulful punk", and by another reviewer as "intertwining punk with poetry".
 They have been widely referred to as a punk outfit, and even described as a "hip-hop duo", but the pair said in 2024 that their music did not fit easily into established genres.
 Hicklin has said that he needs the creative freedom to draw on influences from soul, punk and hip hop.

-Hicklin's vocals are sometimes reminiscent of soul, at other times delivered in registers closer to spoken word poetry.
+Hicklin's vocals are sometimes reminiscent of soul, and at other times delivered in registers closer to spoken word poetry.
 The duo's lyrics often refer to working class life in the post-industrial Midlands and Hicklin's struggles with depression.